Flaxen/JustJacob/customMapMaker/README.txt

 Copy the bitmap provided in the results window on the left and copy the contents into the "customMap.txt" file.

-With that done however you are ready to open your command line to compile and run the "customMapTranslator.c" file using you C compiler.
+With that done you are ready to open your command line to compile and run the "customMapTranslator.c" file using your C compiler.
 The program will print your converted array contents.

 These contents are now ready to be pasted into an array in the "customMaps.c" file where there are a couple of pre-uploaded ones.

+Newly added maps are not automatically added to the menu so you may have to write over the pre-uploaded maps.